 What is Thoracic Pain?

-Thoracic pain, also known as mid-back pain or upper back pain, is much less common than low back or Neck Pain.
-Frequently thoracic back pain has a benign musculosketeletal origin, but may indicate a more serious underlying problem.
-The word thoracic means “pertaining to the chest” (1); hence the thoracic spine forms the back of the chest wall.
+Thoracic pain, also known as mid-back pain or upper back pain is much less common than low back or neck pain.
+Frequently thoracic back pain has a benign musculoskeletal origin, but may indicate a more serious underlying problem.
+The word thoracic means “pertaining to the chest” hence the thoracic spine forms the back of the chest wall.
 With markedly less mobility than the cervical spine above and lumbar spine below, the thoracic spine’s main function is to provide protection for the vital organs in the chest, such as the heart and lungs, as well as allow stability for standing upright.

 - History of a recent infection

-- When the following conditions are present, one should seek emergent care:
+When the following conditions are present, one should seek emergency care:

 - Prior history of cancer

 - Recent significant trauma such as a fall from a height or motor vehicle accident

 Thoracic spondylosis is the result of abnormal wear and tear that causes gradual narrowing of the disc space and deformed bone growth (bone spurs).
 This combination leads to increased pressure on surrounding tissue and nerves causing pain, and possibly weakness, numbness in the arms or shoulders, and even headaches.